 This article considers the twenty-second work of twenty-five bought at Anderson & Garland, Newcastle upon Tyne, 21 March 2017, lot 46 as ‘Various Artists (British 19th Century) Sundry drawings and watercolours, mainly topographical and floral studies, including a grisaille “South Gate, Lynn, Norfolk”, bearing the signature of J.S.Cotman, various sizes, all unframed in a folio.’

-Here we look at the first of three flower drawings from a portfolio within the portfolio that once belonged to Miss Parkin of Skirsgill, Cumbria.
-This example turns out to have some special relevance for current times.
+Here we look at the first of three flower drawings from a portfolio within the portfolio that once belonged to a Miss Parkin of Skirsgill, Cumbria.
+This example turns out to have some relevance for the situation in which it was written.

 This is a modest studio watercolour of a red and white striped flower on a sinuous stem with slender leaves, with one side stem tipped by a red bud.
 It is painted on a sheet of Bristol paper (stamped in the top right-hand corner) and initialled and dated in ink, ‘A B Novr 1818’.

 The subject is a red and white striped variegated carnation.
 This specific variety, essentially a white flower marked with broad red stripes along the petals, appears to have been popular since at least the seventeenth century.
 It appears in Dutch flower paintings from that time, and seems to have been a favourite of Maria van Oosterwijk (1630-1693) for example in paintings at Cincinnati Art Museum, Denver Art Museum and the Mauritshaus at The Hague.

 Varieties of it appear in botanical illustrations up to and beyond the date of the present work.